systemd/mkosi/mkosi.md

 `Ssh=`, `--ssh`

-: If specified, an sshd socket unit and matching service are installed in the final image that expose sshd over VSock.
+: If specified, an sshd socket unit and matching service are installed in the final image that expose SSH over VSock.
 When building with this option and running the image using `mkosi qemu`, the `mkosi ssh` command can be used to connect to the container/VM via SSH.
-Note that you still have to make sure openssh is installed in the image to make this option behave correctly.
-Also note that mkosi doesn't provision a public SSH key into the image automatically.
-One way to do this is by setting the `ssh.authorized_keys.root` credential using the `Credential=` option or by copying it in using `ExtraTrees=`.
+Note that you still have to make sure openssh is installed in the image to make this option behave correctly. mkosi will automatically provision the user's public SSH key into the image using the `ssh.authorized_keys.root` credential if it can be retrieved from a running SSH agent.
 To access images booted using `mkosi boot`, use `machinectl`.

 `Credentials=`, `--credential=`